Seeking Professional Help In A Therapist

 Seeking Professional Help

-At this point hopefully you have accepted that you are suffering with a mental health problem or that something is wrong.
+At this point hopefully, you have accepted that you are suffering from a mental health problem or that something is wrong.

 We can now look at ways to get help and help comes in several different forms;